 Antipsychotic medications Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more : These medications are often used to control the agitation and outbursts that may accompany advanced dementia.
 However, antipsychotic medications tend to be effective only in people who have hallucinations Hallucinations Healthy people differ significantly in their overall personality, mood, and behavior.
 Each person also varies from day to day, depending on the circumstances.
 However, a sudden, major change... read more , delusions Delusions Healthy people differ significantly in their overall personality, mood, and behavior.
 Each person also varies from day to day, depending on the circumstances.
 However, a sudden, major change... read more , or paranoia (psychotic behavior) in addition to dementia.
 These medications can also have serious side effects, such as drowsiness, shakiness, and worsening of confusion.
 Newer antipsychotic medications (such as aripiprazole, olanzapine, risperidone, and quetiapine) have fewer side effects.
-However, these medications, if used for a long time, may increase blood sugar levels (a disorder called hyperglycemia) and fat (lipid) levels (a disorder called hyperlipidemia Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more ) and increase the risk of type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more .
+However, these medications, if used for a long time, may increase blood sugar levels (a disorder called hyperglycemia) and fat (lipid) levels (a disorder called hyperlipidemia Dyslipidemia Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more ) and increase the risk of type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more .
 In older people with psychotic behavior and dementia, newer antipsychotic medications may increase the risk of stroke and death.
 Antipsychotic medications should be used only when dementia is accompanied by psychotic behavior.

 Antiseizure medications Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more : These medications, otherwise used to control seizures, may be used to control violent outbursts.
 They include carbamazepine, gabapentin, and valproate.